Gino-Freud-Hobayan/Excel_Project_Dataset_Gino/README.md

 ### Steps I did:

 ## 1. Data Cleaning
-  - Remove duplicates
+  - Checked and removed duplicates
   - Find and replace some confusing data to make it clearer
-  - Created a new column called the 'Age Brackets' column
+  - Created a new column called the 'Age Brackets' column (for easier visualization)
-  - **Nested IF Statements** on the 'Age Brackets' column
+  - Created **Nested IF Statements** on the 'Age Brackets' column

 <br>